Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 Moreover, there are way to perform complex conditional decoding cases in an elegant manner thanks to some methods provided by the `DecodingScope`:

-The `oncePerObject(() -> T): T` method executes the given function only once per scope, that is to say, in the case of recursive encoding, any subsequent call to this method will return the cached result for the same object.
+The `objectScoped(() -> T): T` method executes the given function only once per scope, that is to say, in the case of recursive encoding, any subsequent call to this method will return the cached result for the same object.

 It is mainly used to create a derived decoder using the `self` decoder, as it is not possible to declare it before the